 If you love to write or have a passion for the pen, writing for a living can be extremely gratifying.
-The life of a freelance writer is not only an independent life with a great deal of flexibility, but it’s also one of great financial success once you can demonstrate your skills.
+The life of a freelance writer is not only independent and flexible, but it can also be very financially rewarding once you can demonstrate your skills.
 However, as with any job, there are many things that can go wrong if you aren’t careful.
-Since these mistakes are very common, we’ve decided to put together this list of the top 10 biggest mistakes freelance writers can make when starting out or growing their freelance writing business.
+We’ve put together this list of the top 10 biggest mistakes freelance writers can make when starting out or growing their freelance writing business.

 Let’s dig in.